 I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) I.B.1.a) The Sponsoring Institution should also sponsor an ACGME- accredited program in diagnostic radiology, except when the pediatric radiology fellowship is structured in a free-standing children's hospital. ^(Core) children's hospital is administratively linke c Background and Intent: A pediatric radiology program in a free-standing considered an independent subspecialty program because it is not ed to an accredited residency program in diagnostic radiology.
-This plicable to free-standing children's hospitals.
-I.B.1.b) An ACGME-accredited pediatric residency program, as well as pediatric medical and surgical subspecialty programs, must be available at the primary clinical site to provide an appropriate patient population and educational resources. ^(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core)

+I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited program in diagnostic radiology.
+(Core) I.B.1.b) There must be an ACGME-accredited program in orthopaedic surgery at the primary clinical site.
+(Core) I.B.1.c) There should be ACGME-accredited programs in pathology and rheumatology at the primary clinical site.
+(Core) I.B.1.c).(1) If these programs are not available at the primary clinical site, there must be an active rheumatology service and a department of pathology that provides bone and soft tissue pathology education at the primary clinical site.
+(Core) I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) I.B.2.a) I.B.2.a) I.B.2.a).(1) assignment.
+(Core) , The PLA must: I.B.2.a).(1) assignment.
+(Core) The PLA must: be renewed at least every 10 years; and, (Core) be approved by the designated institutional official